At a glance

 - Accent: A swipe of strong mustard for an acid edge

-- Eat: Warm, never hot, never fully cold, and soon after building
+- Window: Eaten warm, never hot, never fully cold, and soon after building

-This is a leftover-pot sandwich: yesterday's cassoulet, packed into a split loaf the next day.
-The casserole it comes from is the long-cooked Languedoc dish of white beans simmered with duck or goose confit and garlic sausage until the beans go soft to the edge of collapse and the whole pot binds into a thick, fat-rich mass.
-Wedge that into bread and you get the Sandwich Cassoulet, often with a swipe of strong mustard against the crumb.
-It eats less like a sandwich than like a stationary picnic that happens to have a crust around it.
+The build happens the morning after.
+The cassoulet that came off the hearth the night before, the long-cooked Languedoc dish of white beans simmered with duck or goose confit and garlic sausage until the beans soften to the edge of collapse, has sat overnight and set into a thick, fat-bound mass.
+You split a dense loaf, spread the crumb with strong mustard, and spoon the cold pot in.
+That is the whole of it.
+The result eats less like a sandwich than like a stationary picnic that happens to have a crust around it.

 It is worth being plain about what this is.
-The cassoulet is a documented regional dish with centuries behind it; the sandwich made from it is a modern, marginal construction with no traditional record and no claim to one.
-Folding a casserole into a loaf is a thing leftovers invite, not a thing the Languedoc canonised, and the entry earns its place here as a structural curiosity rather than an heirloom.
-A closed loaf is a sandwich no matter how soft the filling, and this one is interesting precisely because the filling has no structure of its own and asks the bread to supply all of it.
+The cassoulet is a documented regional dish with centuries behind it; the sandwich made from it is a modern, marginal thing with no traditional record and no claim to one.
+Folding a casserole into a loaf is what a heavy pot of leftovers invites, not something the Languedoc ever set down as its own.
+A closed loaf around a soft filling is a sandwich all the same, and this is a strange one precisely because the filling brings no spine and hands the entire job of holding to the bread.

-The dish the sandwich leans on has a real history, and three towns fight over it.
+The dish the sandwich leans on has a long history, and three towns fight over it.
 Castelnaudary, Carcassonne, and Toulouse each claim the cassoulet, and the gastronome Prosper Montagné settled the quarrel only with a joke, casting Castelnaudary as God the Father, Carcassonne as the Son, and Toulouse as the Holy Spirit.
-Castelnaudary's own legend ties the dish to the town's siege by the English during the Hundred Years' War, usually placed around 1355, though that story is town folklore rather than documented record.
-The earliest real form was a medieval bean-and-meat ragout cooked slowly over a hearth.
+Castelnaudary's own legend ties the dish to the town's siege by the English during the Hundred Years' War, usually placed around 1355, though that is town folklore rather than documented record.
+The earliest real form was a medieval bean-and-meat ragout cooked slowly over a hearth, and the rivalry between the towns turns on what goes in: the confit of Castelnaudary, the sausage of Toulouse, the mutton sometimes folded into the Carcassonne pot.